Lio (singer): Life and career

 As of 2012, several of Lio's songs (like her 1982 song "Mona Lisa") have been rediscovered and used as samples in numerous songs by artists in the Nu-disco, House and EDM genres.
 In 2014, she gave an acoustic rendition of several songs by the Brazilian composer Dorival Caymmi at the Archiduc café in central Brussels.

 In March 2018, she released her new album Lio Canta Caymmi on the label Crammed Discs.
 It consists of half-Portuguese, half-French covers of songs by the Brazilian composer Dorival Caymmi.
 It was the first time she recorded an entire album in Portuguese, her mother tongue.
 She had previously released a cover of the Brazilian standard "The Girl from Ipanema" in 1991 but she sang the English lyrics.

 In 2024 she became one of the judges on Drag Race Belgium.

-Personal life

-She is a mother of six: Nubia (born in 1987), Igor (born in 1993), Esmeralda (born in 1995), Garance and Léa (born in 1999) and Diego (2003–2025).